Table of Contents

 What Are the Coverage Limits?

 Read the fine print for details and coverage limits before you sign up for a plan.
-Be sure you’re getting the services you expect and want most.
+Be sure you’re getting the services you expect and need most.

 What Will It Cost?

-Plans are generally low-cost, ranging from $20 to $150 per year.
-Compare the costs of different plans and determine which works best with your budget.
+Plans are generally low cost, ranging from $15 to $60, perhaps more, per year.
+It’s a good idea to compare prices of different plans to determine which one works best for your budget.

 Does the Provider Get Good Reviews?